Amortized Molecular Optimization via Group Relative Policy Optimization: Hyperparameters and Configuration

 \subsubsection{Network Architecture and Optimization}

-Table~\ref{tab:global_params} summarizes the global hyperparameters used for GRXForm and GraphXForm (the RL parameters are only relevant for the former).
-For all GRXForm and GraphXForm experiments, we restrict the maximum number of non-hydrogen atoms in a generated molecule to 50.
+Table~\ref{tab:global_params} summarizes the global hyperparameters used for AMORTIX and GraphXForm (the RL parameters are only relevant for the former).
+For all AMORTIX and GraphXForm experiments, we restrict the maximum number of non-hydrogen atoms in a generated molecule to 50.